liebannam/pipes/README.txt

 /\/\/\\/\/\/\\/\/\/\\/\/\/\\/\/\/\\/\/\/\/\\
 Section (4): Dealing with all the data!
-/\/\/\\/\/\/\\/\/\/\\/\/\/\\/\/\/\\/\/\/\/\\
+(command line simulations--read on)
+(Python simulations--see examples/ folder for examples of how to extract and view data) /\/\/\\/\/\/\\/\/\/\\/\/\/\\/\/\/\\/\/\/\/\\
 After you run a command line simulation
 ./justrunit blah.inp blah.config